Arts in New York to get shot in the arm with celebrity-filled pop-up shows

 When asked whether the project was a precursor to the reopening of Broadway and other theaters — shut down for nearly a year — the governor replied, “I don’t have a firm timeline.”
 But he did note that a recent success with a Buffalo Bills football game, in which 7,000 in-person attendees were tested for the coronavirus, was a hopeful sign.

 “Would I go see a play with 150 people if the 150 people were tested and they were all negative?
 Yes, I would do that,” Cuomo said.
-Broadway theaters all have far more than 150 seats, however, and producers say they need to completely fill those typically 1,000- to 2,000-seat spaces for shows to be profitable.
+Broadway theaters all have far more than 150 seats, however, and producers say they need to completely fill those typically 1,000-to-2,000-seat spaces for shows to be profitable.

 If “NY PopsUp” has a promotional dimension, that’s by design.
 Spearheaded by Tribeca Film Festival co-founder Jane Rosenthal and Broadway and film producer Scott Rudin, the months-long project is built around two tentpole events in June: the 20th anniversary of the film festival and the opening of Little Island, a new park on a pier in the Hudson River for which Rudin is involved in programming.
 The organizers say that “NY PopsUp” is “a key step in the long process of getting tens of thousands of arts professionals around New York State back to work.”